girlguidinghertfordshire/ggherts/_events/2023-03-26-county-youth-challenge-day.md

     - Hertfordshire, Central
 author:
   display_name: The County Office
-lastmod: 2023-01-12T19:33:18.791Z
+lastmod: 2023-01-22T21:51:04.713Z
 ---
 {:.lead}
 Calling all Rangers, Young Leaders and 13+ helpers in Units

 You are invited to a special county day in **Welwyn Garden City** for a fun filled day of challenges with your county advisers.

-The day will run from **10.30am-4.00pm** and will consist of cooking, a local treasure hunt, challenges and also those with YL responsibilities will have tailored training time, whilst those without will compare some Ranger UMA hours.
+The day will run from **10.30am-4.00pm** and will consist of cooking, a local treasure hunt, challenges and also those with YL responsibilities will have tailored training time, whilst those without will complete some Ranger UMA hours.

 All will complete a Challenge badge on the day.
 The day will finish with a market place opportunity to speak to all the advisers involved in the Youth Opportunities team so that you can ask questions and hear about all the other opportunities available to you in Girlguiding Hertfordshire.